A Macro Diet and Intuitive Eating: Learning to Eat Enough Instinctively

-However counting macros still requires careful focus – but should you eat that way forever?
+Counting macros requires careful focus – but should you eat that way forever?
 Do you really want to be using the food scales forever?
 Or tracking every meal in MyFitnessPal?

 Of course not!

-This habit is something you take with you into intuitive eating.
 Yes, you can enjoy a cupcake and maintain (and even lose) weight.
-You learn to be around these foods without the desire to binge on them.
+You learn to be around these foods without wanting to binge on them.

 Managing hunger is critical.

 Let’s say a 6-inch Subway is the appropriate caloric amount of fast food for your lunch.
-However, you choose the foot-long Subway because you know you would be hungry after eating the 6-inch or when you eat the 6-inch you go eat some chocolates afterward.
+However, you choose the foot-long because you know you would be hungry after eating the 6-inch – or when you eat the 6-inch, you go eat some chocolates afterwards.